dekoza/mtgpl/docs/_sources/MH1.rst.txt

 :mtgtip:`Winds of Abandon<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/3/b/3bb17913-fe4d-4acd-9b75-71f5a90f898b.jpg?1562201278|https://scryfall.com/card/mh1/37/winds-of-abandon?utm_source=api>`
    Exile target creature you don't control.
 For each creature exiled this way, its controller searches their library for a basic land card.
-Those players put those cards onto the battlefield tapped, then shuffle their libraries.
+Those players put those cards onto the battlefield tapped, then shuffle.

    Overload |mana_4|\ |mana_w|\ |mana_w| (You may cast this spell for its overload cost.
 If you do, change its text by replacing all instances of "target" with "each.")